 Detailed workforce planning, monitoring and management is undertaken by the Human Resources team within Corporate Services via business partner liaison with officers responsible for managing and recruiting, taking into consideration issues of capability and capacity.
 Staffing skills are maintained through the Authority's continuous staff development and training programme and performance is monitored by the Performance Development Planning process that is now embedded at the Authority.

-Table 1 below sets out the headcount (March 2019) and established full time equivalent (FTE) posts as well as the number of vacant posts, including new posts approved as part of the 2019/20 budget process:
+Table 1 below sets out the headcount (March 2019) and established full time equivalent (FTE) posts as well as the number of vacant posts: